AndrasKovacs/staged/rts/RegionGraph3.md

 region itself as alive.

 Consider `List r (List Hp Int)`.
-When a value of this type is reachable, we know that `r` must be also reachable, but we don't know which heap-based lists are stored.
-Hence, GC scans the outer list, in order to reach and relocate the heap-based inner lists.
+When a value of this type is reachable, we know that `r` must be also reachable, but we don't know which heap-based inner lists are stored.
+Hence, GC scans the outer list, in order to reach and relocate the inner lists.
 But GC does not relocate the region-based cons cells. `Hp` may use copying GC, but regions are not copied and region pointers are stable.

+Consider `List Hp (List r Int)`.
+GC traverses and relocates the outer cons cells, but it doesn't look into the inner lists.

 ### Proxy regions